 How can you distinguish yourself from your peers at Baylor and other universities during commercial bank job interviews?
-The Finance Department’s Commercial Banking Program helps undergraduates prepare for careers in commercial banking and develops future talent for the industry.
+The Finance Department’s Commercial Banking Program helps undergraduates prepare for careers in commercial and corporate banking and develops future talent for the industry.

 - The Real Estate curriculum is designed to prepare students for the many careers in real estate as well as provide them the foundation for graduate study in this field.
 As part of the coursework for the Real Estate major, students will be introduced to ARGUS Financial Analysis, the real estate industry’s leading property analysis software.